 This project consists of design and construction of the C-51/STA 1E project to provide flood control for the western C-51 basin, provide water quality enhancement, and to restore a portion of the historic Everglades flows.
-FY 2009 activities include continued monitoring on the field test of the Periphyton Storm Water Treatment Area (PSTA) within the STA-1E and completing final design of L-40 canal improvements.
+FY 2010 activities include continued monitoring on the field test of the Periphyton Storm Water Treatment Area (PSTA) within the STA-1E and culvert repair work.
 Results of the field test, which have been delayed due to the continuing drought conditions in south Florida, are expected to clarify the benefits of full implementation of PSTA technology at STA-1E in future years.

-Everglades and South Florida Ecosystem Restoration Critical Projects (\$3,797,000)
+Everglades and South Florida Ecosystem Restoration Critical Projects (\$1,725,000)

 This program involves the implementation of "critical restoration projects" authorized in Section 528 of WRDA 1996, as modified by WRDA 2007, Section 6006.
-FY 2009 activities include completion of construction on the Seminole Big Cypress project.
+FY 2010 activities include continuation of construction on the Seminole Big Cypress project; initiation of the Post Authorization Change (PAC) report; and preventative maintenance for the Ten Mile Creek project.

-Kissimmee River Restoration (\$31,015,000)
+Kissimmee River Restoration (\$44,673,000)

 This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from Lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
-The FY 2009 activities include continuing construction on the second Reach 4 backfill contract, completion of construction on Istokpoga and S-68 modifications, and continuation of plans and specifications on remaining components.
+The FY 2010 activities include completion of construction on the second Reach 4 backfill contract; continuation of the River Acres Flood Proofing and plans and specifications on remaining components; initiation of construction on the CSX Railroad, the Pool D Oxbow, the U-Shaped Weir; and the C-37 widening.

-Modified Water Deliveries (MWD) to Everglades National Park (\$50,000,000)
+Modified Water Deliveries (MWD) to Everglades National Park (\$4,188,000)

 The MWD involves construction of modifications to the C&SF Project water management system and related operational changes to provide improved water deliveries to ENP.
 The project consists of structural features with the intended purpose of restoring conveyance between WCAs north of ENP and the Shark River Slough within the Park.
 It will also provide flood mitigation to the 8.5 Square Mile Area, a residential area adjacent to the Park expansion boundary in the East Everglades.
-The FY 2009 activities include continuation of work on the Tamiami Trail (Eastern Segment) to improve historic flow of Shark River Slough to ENP project and continued design of the conveyance and seepage features.
+The FY 2010 activities include continuation of work on the Tamiami Trail (Eastern Segment) to improve historic flow of Shark River Slough to ENP project and continued design of the conveyance and seepage features.

-U.S. Department of Agriculture - Agricultural Research Service (ARS) (\$3,928,900)
+U.S. Department of Agriculture - Agricultural Research Service (ARS) (\$4,764,700)